AkshayEknathe/M2-EmbSys/Project/1_Requirements/README.md

 ## Opportunity
 * Since now a days water usage is increasing so much it is very important to save the water so this kind of systems are required.
 ## Threats
-* Better system can be developed or designed using various other technologies.
+* More advance technology is there to overcome this issue.
-# 5W'S & 1H
+# 4W'S & 1H
 ## WHY
 * A water level controller helps save money by limiting the waste of water and electricity.
 ## WHO